russellmatt66/russellmatt66.github.io/_phys/2024-08-22_idealmhd-ev.md

 \end{vmatrix}
 $$

+&nbsp;&nbsp;&nbsp;&nbsp; If you have taken a course in linear algebra, or calculus, this formula will hopefully be familiar to you.
+You might also remember that it doesn't matter what row, or column, that you use as the leading factors of the sub-matrix expansion, so long as you remember to multiply the ones whose row and column index sum to an odd number, by $-1$.
+Both of these facts are important, the former because it is a way of drastically reducing the amount of work necessary to compute a determinant for matrices that have an appreciable number of zeros along a certain row or column, as you can choose to expand along this dimension, and therefore trivialize much of the algebra.
+In general, the amount of work we have to do to compute a $3\times 3$ determinant is,

+$$
+F(3) = 3 * F(2) + 3 + 2
+$$

+&nbsp;&nbsp;&nbsp;&nbsp; The first term in the above is the number of floating-point operations (FPOs) that it takes to compute the determinants of the sub-matrices, the second term is the number of FPOs to multiply these by their leading factors, and then the last term is the number of addition operations to sum everything together.
 The determinant of a $4\times 4$ matrix can be expressed as a sum of determinants of $3\times 3$ sub-matrices,

 $$
 det(\mathbf{A}_{4by4}) = \begin{vmatrix}